 February 2019: A Ukrainian official, Avakov, told Yovanovitch that she needed to “watch her back” because Giuliani was looking to “hurt” her in the US.
 (Yovanovitch’s deposition.)
 Giuliani reached out to Avakov, but Avakov didn’t meet with Giuliani because he thought doing so was “very dangerous.”
 Yovanovitch explained why such a meeting was dangerous politically:

-Yovanovitch also mentioned the $40 billion that former president Viktor Yanukovych and his cronies absconded with, and that the Ukrainians wantd to look into where and how the money was laundered so they could get it back.
+Notice that Yovanovitch also mentioned the $40 billion that former president Viktor Yanukovych and his cronies absconded with, and that the Ukrainians wantd to look into where and how the money was laundered so they could get it back.
 (Yovanovitch’s deposition.)

 Kurt Volker testified that when Joe Biden encouraged Ukraine to fire former prosecutor Viktor Shokin, he was “executing U.S. policy at the time and what was widely understood internationally to be the right policy.”
 (Volker deposition.)